joedicastro/shipit/README.md

 `c` comments on an issue or pull request.

+`e` for editing a issue or pull request text (soon for comments too).

 `return` shows the selected issue or pull request with more detail.

 `d` shows the diff when viewing a pull request in detail.